laurentverbruggen/concourse-bitbucket-pipelines-discovery-resource/README.md

 #### Example

-Resource configuration to scan a project and only include specific repositories/branches:
+Parameter configuration to pass concourse username/password to sync resource and use a custom reference for syncing:

 ``` yaml
 - get: bitbucket-discover